 Site usage and target ratings

 Two target rating zones exist around the trees.

-The public roads are zoned as QTRA 1-2.
-This is based upon the financial value of replacement or repair of buildings and property and the regularity of vehicular and pedestrian traffic.
+The site is zoned as QTRA 1-2 This is based upon the financial value of replacement or repair of buildings and property and the regularity of vehicular and pedestrian traffic.